salvadorsanchezvmas/PasionpTodos/DOCS/use-case/get_promotion.md

-    When the user invokes the GetPromotion endpoint Then the system selects a promotion code from the promotion collection And the system decrements the user's promosCount by 1 And the system sends the promotion coupon via email And the system logs the promotion redemption in the database And the system returns the promotion details
+    When the user invokes the GetPromotion endpoint Then the system selects a promotion code from the promotion collection And the system decrements the user's promosCount by 1 And the system appends the redemption to promotion_history array And the system sends the promotion coupon via email And the system logs the promotion redemption in the database And the system returns the promotion details